Magnetic field-bias current interplay in HgTe-based three-terminal Josephson junctions: RSJ model for a three-terminal Josephson junction

 For the T-junction we use values close to the measured experimental parameters $I_\text{c,13}=0.055\,\mu$A, $I_\text{c,12}=0.3\,\mu$A and $I_\text{c,23}=0.9\,\mu$A and $R_{13}=53.7\,\Omega$, $R_{12}=50.7\,\Omega$ and $R_{23}=35.9\,\Omega$ and the parallel magnetic field fitting parameters $f_{13}=10^{-3}$, $f_{12}=2\times10^{-3}$ and $f_{23}=5\times 10^{-3}$ in units of mT$^{-2}$.

 In Fig.~\ref{fig:RSJ_I1_B}, we show the behavior of the differential resistance $dU_{ij}/dI_1$ as a function of $I_1$ and an in-plane magnetic field $B_\parallel$~(a)-(c) and a magnetic field with both in-plane and out-of-plane components $\vec{B}=B_\parallel \vec{e}_\parallel+B_\perp \vec{e}_\perp$~(d)-(f) for different values of $I_2$.
 As in the experimental results, the CCC (black) restricts to the area corresponding to the area JJ$_{13}$ and the overlap between JJ$_{12}$ and JJ$_{12}$.
 The bias current $I_2$ shifts relatively the position of the critical current envelopes, becoming almost independent for $I_2> I_\text{c,13}^\text{comb}(I_1=0, I_2)$, introduced above.
 As we anticipated, the presence of $B_\parallel$ reduces the critical current contribution of all junctions.
-If an out-of-plane magnetic field component is present, a SQUID-pattern behavior arises only at the CCC areas, where all JJs coincide, see panels~(d)-(e).
-Remarkably, for a large bias current $I_2$, all JJs become effectively decoupled.
-In this regime, we observe no SQUID-pattern and recover the same behavior as just having an in-plane magnetic field, compare panels~(c) and~(f).
+If an out-of-plane magnetic field component is present, a SQUID-pattern behavior arises only at the CCC areas, where all JJs coincide, see Fig. \ref{fig:RSJ_I1_B}~(d)-(e).
+For a large bias current $I_2$, all JJs become effectively decoupled, and consequently, the SQUID-pattern is lost, resulting in the same behavior as just having an in-plane magnetic field, see Fig. \ref{fig:RSJ_I1_B}~(c) and~(f).

 \end{appendix}